 Here are three reasons your project could benefit from photography – I’m sure at least one will resonate with you.

-Keeping your investors and other stakeholders informed and engaged over the course of a project can be particularly challenging for longer term projects.
+Keeping your investors and other stakeholders informed and engaged over the course of a project can be particularly challenging for longer-term projects.
 In these cases, a picture really can be worth a thousand words.
-Investor meetings, employee bulletins and community PR can all be improved with photos showing progression and detail.
+Investor meetings, employee bulletins, and community PR can all be improved with photos showing progression and detail.

 This is the obvious one perhaps, but using your own images, rather than stock photographs can be really powerful.
 Our photos have been used for exhibition panels, in annual reports, across a whole range of other marketing material and internal documents.
 Showing your audiences what you’ve done, how you operate and the finished project is much more persuasive than just telling them.
 We were briefed by Polypipe to capture the installation process on a project.
-The final portfolio illustrating the various stages, could be used for instruction for future projects.
+The final portfolio illustrating the various stages could be used for instruction for future projects.

 Photography can be a useful adjunct to project documentation, particularly where a detailed record is necessary.
-Images of work that are below ground or within wall cavities helps with a belt and braces approach to compliance.
+Images of work that are below ground or within wall cavities help with a belt and braces approach to compliance.